adambeynon/opal-dom/README.md

 opal-dom: Pure DOM library for Opal
 ===================================

-opal-dom is based around the `DOM` class which wraps a native dom element.
+opal-dom is based around the `Element` class which wraps a native dom element.
+The Kernel method `DOM()` is available as the main selector method for finding elements inside the dom.

 ## Finding Elements